cloudnativer/kube-debug/README.md

 A toolbox for debugging Docker container and Kubernetes with visual web UI.
+You can start the debugging journey on any docker container host!
+It can help you to automatically complete the command line, and has a large number of visual debugging tools.

 ![kube-debug](docs/imgs/kube-debug-logo.jpg)